ingar-sa/raytracing-in-one-weekend/Notes.md

 I do wonder if using iostream instead of stdio for the output would be faster.
 NOPE!
 It's way slower.
 Like 0.4-0.5 seconds slower.
 Shoot, dang!

 So I made a version of the Vec3 implementation where I just use regular operators.
 It is now by far the fastest version... :))) Why AVX?
 WHY?!

+I thought about changing the vec3 member data types from double to float to see if that would increase the SIMD speed.
+However, this won't work.
+We would only get a speed increase if we could operate on more vectors at once, which is not the case with the current implementation.